Fixed-term employment contract (CDD)

 - the vocational training and teaching sector:

-- supply teachers, executive assistants and socio-educational jobs, if the jobs cannot be filled by personnel fulfilling the necessary conditions required for admission to the mandatory training course or nomination;
+- supply-teacher, executive-assistant and socio-educational jobs, if such jobs cannot be filled by personnel who meet the required conditions for the job or appointment;

 - professional sports: